inclement/inclem.net/content/01032019-lazybadukrelease.rst

 Lazy Baduk's source is available `on Github
 <https://github.com/inclement/LazyBaduk>`__ if anyone is interested,
+although it's a messy combination of the old code for my SGF editor noGo and new code to interface with Leela Zero.
+The app is written in Python using the `Kivy graphical framework
+<https://kivy.org/#home>`__, so it can also be run on the desktop.
+It
-although it's a messy combination of the old code for my SGF editor noGo and new code to interface with Leela Zero..
-It works by including a version of Leela Zero compiled for arm.
-It runs only on the CPU, although GPU support might be possible in the future for some devices.
+works by including a version of Leela Zero compiled for ARM, running only on the CPU although GPU support might be possible in the future for some devices.
 Leela Zero does use as much CPU power as it can, which can drain the battery very fast - consider charging your phone while using the app!

 If this is interesting to you, you might also be interested in `lizzie
 <https://github.com/featurecat/lizzie>`__ on the desktop.
 Or on